Cowboy church

-A cowboy church is a Christian church that embraces the cowboy and Western lifestyle.
+A cowboy church is a Christian church that embraces the cowboy and Western lifestyle as a conduit to disseminate Christian teachings.
 A typical cowboy church may meet in a rural setting, often in a barn, metal building, arena, sale barn, Pueblo/Territorial adobe building, or other American frontier style structure.
 Often they have their own rodeo arena, and a country gospel band.
-Some cowboy churches have covered arenas where rodeo events such as bull riding, team roping, ranch sorting, team penning and equestrian events are held.
+Some cowboy churches have covered arenas where rodeo events like bull riding, team roping, ranch sorting, team penning and equestrian events are held.

-Common areas of belief are that the Bible is the inspired and infallible Word of God, serving as the ultimate guide for faith and a Biblical worldview.
-They uphold the doctrine of the Trinity, recognizing God as one entity in three persons: the Father, the Son, and the Holy Spirit.
-Salvation is attained through accepting Jesus Christ as Savior and experiencing spiritual rebirth or what some may express as a born again experience.
-They practice water baptism by immersion either in the wilderness or in a stock tank, and emphasize the importance of receiving the Holy Spirit.
-Additionally, they affirm the continuation of spiritual gifts as described in the New Testament.
+Common areas of belief are that the Bible is the inspired and infallible Word of God, serving as the ultimate guide for faith and a Biblical worldview, and upholding the doctrine of the Trinity, recognizing God as one entity in three persons: the Father, the Son, and the Holy Spirit.
+They affirm that salvation is attained through accepting Jesus Christ as Savior and experiencing spiritual rebirth or what some may express as a born again experience.
+They practice water baptism by immersion either in the wilderness or in a stock tank emphasizing the importance of receiving the Holy Spirit.
+Additionally, they practice the continuation of spiritual gifts as illustrated in the New Testament.

+The United States hosts approximately 5,000 cowboy churches, reflecting the widespread adoption and growth of the distinctive form of worship.

 History

-Originating in 1972 under former professional rodeo clown Glenn Smith this movement emerged as Smith began to evangelize on the bull riding and rodeo circuits.
-Smith utilized traditional western pursuits as conduits for the dissemination of Christian teachings.
-Presently, the United States hosts approximately 5,000 cowboy churches, reflecting the widespread adoption and growth of this distinctive form of worship.
+Cowboy churches emerged in the 1970s.
+Ted Pressley formed the Baptist-affiliated Cowboys for Christ in 1970, and in 1972, former professional rodeo clown Glenn Smith formed the Rodeo Cowboys Ministry.
+Rodeo clown Wilbur Plaugher and calf-roping and steer-wrestling champion Mark Schricker formed the Fellowship of Christian Cowboys as a chapter of the Fellowship of Christian Athletes in 1974.
+The movement spread as Smith, Jeff Copenhaver, and others evangelized on bull-riding and rodeo circuits.
+In 1976, a church service was featured for the first time at the College National Finals Rodeo; in 1985, Copenhaver and Russ Weaver brought services to the Professional Rodeo Cowboy Association's National Finals Rodeo in Las Vegas.
+Copenhaver was then invited to lead weekly services at Billy Bob's Texas honky-tonk, which became "the first stationary contemporary cowboy church in the world."